 Internships at LatinoJustice

-LatinoJustice interns conduct research, write sections of briefs, participate in client interviews, and accompany lawyers to court hearings.
-With a small staff and a heavy litigation docket, we do not assign “make work” projects to interns.
-Law students are considered part of our staff and are included in every stage of planning and strategizing our impact cases.
-Recent student work has included research into the First Amendment rights of laborers, the Fourth Amendment rights of individuals caught up in immigration home raids, and the Fourteenth Amendment right to equal protection.
-Students are expected to work 10-12 hrs/week minimum during the school year.
+LatinoJustice interns conduct fact investigations and legal research, draft sections of legal briefs and memos' of law, participate in client & witness interviews and trial preparation, and accompany staff lawyers to court proceedings and legislative hearings.
+Law students are included in every stage of planning, developing and prosecuting our impact cases.
+Recent student work has included research into the First Amendment rights of day laborers, the Fourth Amendment rights of individuals involved in immigration home raids, and the Fourteenth Amendment right to equal protection.
+Term interns are expected to work 12-15 hrs/week during the semester subject to class schedule availability.

 The Summer Program

-We are seeking energetic, motivated law students with a record of commitment to social justice work, with excellent legal, written, research, and communications skills.
+We are seeking energetic, motivated law students with a record of commitment to social justice work who have excellent legal, written, research, and communications skills.
 Bilingual Spanish/English is a plus but not required.
-We are happy to help students obtain course credit and/or pro bono volunteer hours as permitted/required by their law schools.
+We are happy to help students obtain academic course credit through school clinical externship programs and/or satisfy pro bono volunteer requirements at school or for bar admission.